Meganwu/Active_MLIPs/README.md

   ### Similarity like SSIM and Cosine based on fingerprints (mace model node feature n: 640)
   ### QBC

+### choose 50. all  in top 150 of three methods
+### Randomly distort these 50 configs by distortions on rattle, bond, and angle.

 # Step5 Construct new training dataset from step4